grace-arina/Skin-Lesion-Detection-Using-Neural-Networks/README.md

 ## Network Configurations
 I used ensemble terminology to train diverse models.
 The model configuration is as follows:

-1. **Pretrained CNN Models:** I chose to use Efficent Net B4 AND ResNet 50 as they achieved higher accuracy on ImageNet competition
+1. **Pretrained CNN Models:** I chose to use Efficent Net B4 and ResNet 50 as they achieved higher accuracy on ImageNet competition
 2. **Targets:** The models are trained 10682 images belonging to two classes
 3. **Resized** input image sizes to 224x224 pixels to lower resolution due to GPU memory constraints
 4. **Optimizer**: *Adam*.
 As we have sparse data, Adam is used because of the adaptive learning rate.